 Update +1: Salt water!

 - Add half teaspoon to a teaspoon of salt in a small amount of very warm (not hot) filtered water.
 I currently use Mediterranean but have also used iodized and epsom salts with good results.
+Keep in mind epsom salts are not actually made of the same stuff as the salt you would consume, but both seem to help.

 - Stir to dissolve all salt.